 (Pocket-lint) - The Microsoft 365 subscription service enables you to use all the Office standalone apps, other Microsoft services, and value-added services such as SkyDrive storage and Skype minutes.

-Formerly known as Office 365, more than 38 million people and organisations currently subscribe to the service.
+Formerly known as Office 365, more than 50 million people and organisations currently subscribe to the service, with somewhere around 300 million active "paid-for seats".

 What's changed about Microsoft 365 from Office 365?